crategate/crateful/README.md

 Now, while a track is playing, pressing 'a' will save that track to the folder selected.
 Next track starts right away (no backsies).

 You can also assign folders to the 'd' and 'g' keys.
 So one folder for metal tracks, one for jazz, one for EDM... you get the picture.

+Pressing spacebar will bring up the pause menu, where you can re-assign all these folders.

 ## Scrubbing & Deleting
 Use numbers 1-9 to scrub through the song, 10% - 90% through the track.